asyncapi/website/pages/docs/tutorials/getting-started/request-reply.md

 [Request-reply](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html) is a common messaging pattern where we have a component known as the **requester** that sends a request message to another component known as **replier**, which receives the request and responds to the request with a reply.
 So, the request/reply pattern consists of majorly two components, a requester and a replier.

 ## Static Reply Address

-Here's how you can implement the request/reply pattern when the address of the response channel(i.e address of the reply) is known at the compile time or at the time of design.
+Here's how you can implement the request/reply pattern when the address of the response is known at the compile time or at the time of design.

 You can define a requester using the `send` operation that sends a message to the `ping` channel and expects a reply over the `pong` channel.

-In the below example, the `Operation Reply` object in the `pingRequest` operation describes the necessary information such as **where to**(address of the response channel) and what message to properly reply to the request.
+In the below example, the `Operation Reply` object in the `pingRequest` operation describes the necessary information such as **where to** reply is sent.
+Reply goes to `pong` channel.
+There is no need to specify exactly what is the reply message because `pong` channel has only one message defined.
+In below example there is also no need to specify inside operation what message is send in the request, because `ping` channel has just one message defined.

 <CodeBlock highlightedLines={[6,7,8,9,10,11,18,19,20,21,22,23,24]}>
 {`asyncapi: 3.0.0
 info: